Kelmar/serval/README.md

 ## Language
 * C/C++/C# like syntax
 * Easy to interface with hardware at a low level (OS/Driver Development)
-  * Pointers & Refrences
+  * Pointers & References
-  * Pointer arithmatic
+  * Pointer arithmetic
   * Structure bit layouts
 * Easy to interface with C/C++ (Not sure how yet)
 * Stack based objects